-Elon Musk-owned electric vehicle company Tesla is issuing a safety recall of more than 817,000 vehicles over faulty seat-belt chimes, a media report says.
+A media report says that Elon Musk-owned electric vehicle company Tesla is issuing a safety recall of more than 817,000 vehicles over faulty seatbelt chimes.

 According to The Washington Post, the electric automaker will remotely update 817,143 vehicles, the National Highway Traffic Safety Administration (NHTSA) said, after an issue where its seat-belt chimes go quiet on subsequent drives after having previously been interrupted.

 The audible chime may not activate when the vehicle starts and the driver has not buckled their seat belt, – NHTSA wrote in an issue summary.